A Predictive Chance Constraint Rebalancing Approach to Mobility-on-Demand Services: Abstract

 \section{Abstract}

-This paper considers the problem of supply-demand imbalances in Autonomous Mobility-on-Demand systems (AMoD) where demand uncertainty compromises both the service provider's and the customer objectives.
-The key idea is to include estimated stochastic travel demand patterns into receding horizon AMoD optimization problems.
-More precisely, we first estimate passenger demand using Gaussian Process Regression (GPR).
-GPR provides demand uncertainty bounds for time pattern prediction.
-Second, we integrate demand predictions with uncertainty bounds into a receding horizon AMoD optimization.
+This paper considers the problem of supply-demand imbalances in Mobility-on-Demand (MoD) services, such as Uber or DiDi Rider.
+Such imbalances are due to uneven stochastic travel demand and can be prevented by proactively rebalance empty vehicles to areas where the demand is high.
+To this end we propose a method that include estimated stochastic travel demand patterns into stochastic model predictive control for rebalancing of empty vehicles in a autonomous MoD ride-hailing service, where the objective is to minimize the imbalance and the rebalance distance driven.
+More precisely, we first estimate passenger travel demand using Gaussian Process Regression (GPR), which provides demand uncertainty bounds for time pattern prediction.
+We then formulate a stochastic model predictive control for the autonomous ride-hailing service and integrate demand predictions with uncertainty bounds into a receding horizon MoD optimization.
 In order to guarantee constraint satisfaction in the above optimization under estimated stochastic demand prediction, we employ a probabilistic constraining method with user defined confidence interval.
-Receding horizon AMoD optimization with probabilistic constraints thereby calls for Chance Constrained Model Predictive Control (CCMPC).
-The benefit of the proposed method is twofold.
-First, travel demand uncertainty prediction from data can naturally be embedded into AMoD optimization.
-Second, CCMPC can further be relaxed into a Mixed-Integer-Linear-Program (MILP) that can efficiently be solved.
-We show, through high-fidelity transportation simulation, that by tuning the confidence bound on the chance constraint close to ''optimal'' oracle performance can be achieved.
-The median wait time is reduced by $4\%$ compared to using only the mean prediction of the GP.
+Receding horizon MoD optimization with probabilistic constraints thereby calls for Chance Constrained Model Predictive Control (CCMPC).
+The benefits of the proposed method are twofold.
+First, travel demand uncertainty prediction from data can naturally be embedded into the MoD optimization framework.
+We show that for a given minimal fleet size the imbalance in each station can be kept below a certain threshold with a user defined probability.
+Second, CCMPC can further be relaxed into a Mixed-Integer-Linear-Program (MILP) and we show that the MILP can be solved as a corresponding Linear-Program which always admits a integral solution.
+Finally, we demonstrate through high-fidelity transportation simulations, that by tuning the confidence bound on the chance constraint close to optimal oracle performance can be achieved.
+The corresponding median customer wait time is reduced by $4\%$ compared to using only the mean prediction of the GPR.